smohadjer/formwizard/README.md

 - http://saeidmohadjer.com/formwizard/form.php?step=1

 # Requirements
-- It should not break if javascript is not enabled.
+- Form should still work if javascript is disabled or if it throws an error.
-- It should work on IE11.
+- It should NOT break browser back button
-- It should not break browser back button.
+- It should be possible to add or remove form steps without changes to javascript.
-- It should be possible to add and remove steps without any changes to javascript.
+- If javascript is enabled, no page reload should happen.
 - Form should have a navigation that allows accessing form steps.
-- If javascript is enabled, no page reload should happen.
+- Support for IE11.

 # Features
 - No use of jQuery or any 3rd party javascript rameworks.